4ZZZ: Station philosophy and funding

 4ZZZ aims to challenge the mainstream media by providing access for the community to radio, by supporting local bands, artists and events, by providing training for station volunteers, and by disseminating alternative news and current affairs.

 All fundraising is run by the station.
 The main sources of income are subscriptions, sponsorship, promotions and 4ZZZ events.
 4ZZZ collaborates with local businesses, gig promoters, etc. to provide incentives such as discounts for subscribers.

 The station's volunteers have won many awards including Community Broadcasting Association of Australia awards and national media awards.

 In 2015 4ZZZ won the Tony Staley Award for excellence in community broadcasting for its efforts to include more people with a disability via the Ability Radio Project and appointed the first Station Advocate for People with a Disability in 2017.

 Programming

 As a community radio station, 4ZZZ broadcasts a wide variety of music, information and news.
 Presenters do not have to follow a playlist.
 Announcers personally choose the on-air musical content, or station subscribers request tracks.
 Unlike other radio stations, there is no music or program director.
-There are coordinators for those departments, however the ultimate decision rests with the program makers who must abide by the station policy of playing a minimum of 30% Australian or New Zealand based content, 30% new music (released in the previous four months), 30% female content (not just female vocal, including all female contribution to the work) and 15% local (broadcast area – South-East Qld).
-In 2018, after extensive consultation, 4ZZZ increased its female content quota to an aspirational 50%.
+There are coordinators for those departments, however the ultimate decision rests with the program makers who must abide by the station policy.